merenlab/google-scholar-parser/README.md

 ### Scraper API

-However, if DOIs are important to you, or you are engaging in very large collections of data and are concerned either about time or that you cannot outrun Google forever, you will need to utilize [Scraper API](https://www.scraperapi.com/).
+However, if you are engaging in very large collections of data and are concerned either about time or that you cannot outrun Google forever, you will need to utilize [Scraper API](https://www.scraperapi.com/).

 Initially, Scraper API will generously give you 5000 free API calls.
 Later, however, this is cut to 1000 per month.
 Therefore, please note, if you are doing data collection for publications on a large enough scale to need Scraper API or intend to do bulk collections long term, you will likely need a paid account.